Myanmar executions: US urges China to condemn Myanmar

 The executions have been roundly criticised by the international community.

-UN human rights chief Michelle Bachelet said in a statement that she was "dismayed" the men were put to death despite appeals from around the world.

-"This cruel and regressive step is an extension of the military's ongoing repressive campaign against its own people," she said.

-In a joint statement, the European Union, Australia, Canada, Japan, New Zealand, Norway, South Korea, the UK and the US called the executions "reprehensible acts of violence that further exemplify the regime's disregard for human rights and the rule of law".
+In a joint statement, the EU, Australia, Canada, Japan, New Zealand, Norway, South Korea, the UK and the US called them "reprehensible acts of violence that further exemplify the regime's disregard for human rights and the rule of law".

-The statement also urged the regime to release "all those unjustly detained" and grant full and independent access to its prisons.
+They also called for the junta regime to fulfil its obligation to seek peace through dialogue under an agreement negotiated with the Association of Southeast Asian Nations (Asean).

+However former US ambassador to Myanmar Scott Marciel told the BBC that the Asean plan had been "dead on arrival" last year and countries sympathetic to Myanmar's democracy movement should do more.